-What is wind power?
+What is wind energy?

-Wind power is electricity generated by harnessing the wind.
+This energy type is electricity generated by harnessing the wind.

-How does it work?
+How does wind technology work?

 Wind turbines use the energy of the wind to spin an electric generator, which produces electricity.